 Strain the Juice

-Cut a small hole in a bottom corner of the bag and strain the pomegranate juice into a glass or other container.
-The juice will flow out at first, then you may need to squeeze the bag down (kind of like toothpaste) to get all the juice out.
-Or move things along and cut a bigger hole and run the juice through a strainer.
+Cut a small hole in the bottom corner of the bag and strain the pomegranate juice into a glass or other container.
+The juice will flow out at first, then you may need to squeeze the bag down to get all the juice out.
+Alternatively, cut a bigger hole and run the juice through a strainer.
 Mix with the reserved juice you obtained from the seeding process.